-- R(s) = real average interest rate on Nuevo Sol-denominated assets and liabilities for the period. - N(s) = nominal average interest rate on Nuevo Sol-denominated assets and liabilities for the period. - I = inflation rate in Peru for the period (based on the Peruvian consumer price index).
+- R(s) = real average interest rate on Nuevo Sol-denominated assets and liabilities for the period. - N(s) = nominal average interest rate on Nuevo Sol-denominated assets and liabilities for the period. - = inflation rate in Peru for the period (based on the Peruvian consumer price index).

 Under this formula, assuming positive nominal average interest rates, the real average interest rate on a portfolio of Nuevo Sol-denominated assets or liabilities would be equal to the nominal average interest rate on that portfolio if the inflation rate were zero.
-The real average interest rate would be less than the nominal average interest rate if the inflation rate were positive, and the real average interest rate would be greater than the nominal average interest rate if the inflation rate were greater the inflation rate were negative (i.e., becomes a deflation rate).
-In addition, the real average interest rate would be negative if the inflation rate were greater than the average nominal interest rate.
+The real average interest rate would be less than the nominal average interest rate if the inflation rate were positive, and the real average interest rate would be greater than the nominal average interest rate if the inflation rate were greater the inflation, the real average interest rate would be negative if the inflation rate were greater than the average nominal interest rate.